Hanheng Biotechnology (Shanghai) Co., Ltd.

 Adenovirus packaging has a wide range of host cells, low pathogenicity, and high safety profile.
 It can effectively carry out proliferation with high titer and is suitable for gene therapy.
 The high infection efficiency can be expressed in 1-2 days, making it the best choice for studying gene expression in primary and suspension cells.
 It is used without integration into the genome and does not interfere with other host genes.

 Hanbio's adenovirus packaging is effective in infecting host cells and meets the needs of many researchers, and Hanbio provides comprehensive support with professional services in the biomedical field.
-Our core competitive products include lentiviruses, adenoviruses, and adeno-associated viruses.
+Our core competitive products include lentiviruses, adenoviruses, and adeno associated virus packaging.